 Christina English, mezzo-soprano

 In past seasons, Christina has appeared with Beth Morrison Projects, St. Petersburg Opera (FL), Boston Modern Orchestra Project, Odyssey Opera, Guerilla Opera, Boston Midsummer Opera, Lyric Stage Company of Boston, and Handel & Haydn Society Outreach.
-Christina appears as a soloist and ensemble member on albums with Boston Modern Orchestra Project (Four Saints in Three Acts; The Debrecen Passion), Monadnock Festival Orchestra (Our Town), and Lorelei Ensemble (Live Know Love; Reconstructed; Impermanence).
+Christina appears as a soloist and ensemble member on albums with Boston Modern Orchestra Project (Four Saints in Three Acts; Kati Agócs: The Debrecen Passion), Monadnock Festival Orchestra (Our Town), and Lorelei Ensemble (Live Know Love; Reconstructed; Impermanence), as well as the forthcoming Odyssey Opera release of Mario Castelnuovo-Tedesco's The Importance of Being Earnest.

-Christina has been a core member of Lorelei Ensemble since 2008, and currently works as social media manager for the ensemble.
+Christina belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fee to organizations they care about.
+She supports the Planned Parenthood League of Massachusetts and the Environmental Defense Fund through her performances.
+She has been a core member of Lorelei Ensemble since 2008, and currently works as social media manager for the ensemble.